PendragonDevelopment/intro-game/farmhouse.md

 *You open the door, peak in, it closes behind you.
 It's very hot due to the large oven in the middle of the room.
 You are not a guest, you are dinner.
 Into the oven you go.
 Bye Bye

+If you chose Door one you have been having a great time hanging out by the fireplace, drinking beer and eating pizza.